 “AI can put all this data in context and surface the most salient information for drug discovery scientists.”

 Jackie Hunter, CEO, BenevolentBio

 This HealthTech uses machine learning to accelerate the discovery of protein therapeutics.
-It’s AI-powered Generative Biology platform analyses hundreds of millions of known protein structures and then takes these learned patterns to create unique protein sequences that form the basis of new therapies.
+It’s AI-powered platform analyzes hundreds of millions of known protein structures.
+Then, it takes these learned patterns to create unique protein sequences that form the basis of new therapies.
 In 2020, the company applied its machine learning technology to discover novel molecules to treat Covid-19.
-In under 17 days – and with a success rate far greater than that of a typical drug discovery campaign – Generate Biomedicines was able to build a portfolio of therapeutic candidates for Covid-19 neutralisation, including antibodies.
+In under 17 days, Generate Biomedicines was able to build a portfolio of therapeutic candidates for Covid-19 neutralisation, including antibodies.

 The data-driven biotech Insitro aims to enhance drug discovery using AI.
-The HealthTech builds high-quality, large custom data sets that’re analysed by machine learning to identify targets and biomarkers, allowing it to predict the efficiency of drugs quickly and precisely on in vitro models of disease.
+They build high-quality, large custom data sets that are analyzed by machine learning.
+The aim is to identify targets and biomarkers, allowing it to predict the efficiency of drugs quickly and precisely on in vitro models of diseases.

 This AI-focused drug research HealthTech works from its Intelligent Digital Drug Discovery and Development platform to combine AI, cloud computing, and physics to assess how drugs react on a molecular level.
 In doing this, XtalPi can generate therapy candidates far quicker and more successfully than traditional drug discovery methods permit.

 The Future Of Artificial Intelligence In Drug Discovery

 AI undoubtedly made the process of drug development faster, more efficient and effective.
 The American Food and Drug Administration (FDA) is already in the process of creating a new regulatory framework to promote and support AI-developed drug innovation.
 This may eventually reduce the time it takes for drugs to reach the market from the current average of 20, to just a few years.